 Casual Dating on the Rise

-According to studies cited by the University of Iowa News Services, a non-monogamous lifestyle decreased by 44 percent for women and 25 percent for men when being involved with a friend, and 30 percent for women and 43 percent for men when involved with a stranger.
+According to studies cited by the University of Iowa News Services, a non-monogamous lifestyle increased by 44 percent for women and 25 percent for men when being involved with a friend, and 30 percent for women and 43 percent for men when involved with a stranger.
 According to a Psychology Today story, numbers from 2004 to 2012 suggested that younger people were more likely to have casual sex and less romantic sex.

 It’s not necessarily that this generation is jaded about love.
 In fact, it may well be that the younger generation simply wants to sample the “other side” before making such a major commitment.